Last updated on October 5th, 2025

 - Noodle Shop: An interaction-free restaurant offering simple, yet comforting dishes; a few options of noodle soups and meat rice bowls.
 If you can handle spicy, definitely try their Kimchi pork rice bowl.

-- Oreno Ramen Insa: This is not Korean but is delicious and in the area, and it has even been recognized by the Michelin guide as being a small restaurant offering great quality food consistently.
+- Oreno Ramen Insa: This is not Korean but is delicious and in the area, and it has even been recognized by the Michelin guide as a Bib Gourmand, meaning a small restaurant offering great quality food consistently.

 - KKangtong Mandu: A highly popular dumpling place with a line of locals always eagerly waiting outside.